juangriffin121/ObsidianVault/Programing/sklearn/Locally Linear Embedding.md

 #### First step

 $$W = argmin((\sum_{i = 1}^{m} \vec x_i - \sum_{j = 1}^{k} w_{ij}\vec x_j)^2)$$
-The instance vector x_i is aproximated as a weighted average of its k nearest neighbors, the weights are learned that minimizes the error.
+The instance vector x_i is aproximated as a weighted average of its [[k nearest neighbors]] the weights are learned that minimizes the error.

 the $w_{ij}\vec x_j$ is not a matrix multiplication.